quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part37_14.10_Code_List.md

 ---

 #### Example of Logistic Map Behavior
-Background context: The logistic map can exhibit different behaviors depending on the value of \( \mu \).
-For small values of \( \mu \), the population tends to stabilize or oscillate periodically.
-As \( \mu \) increases, it may lead to chaotic behavior.
+Background context: The logistic map can exhibit different behaviors depending on the value of $\mu $.
+For small values of $\mu $, the population tends to stabilize or oscillate periodically.
+As $\mu$ increases, it may lead to chaotic behavior.

-:p What happens when \( \mu \) is close to 1 in the logistic map?
+:p What happens when $\mu$ is close to 1 in the logistic map?
 ??x
-When \( \mu \) is close to 1, the logistic map behaves more like a simple exponential growth model, with the population growing exponentially until it approaches the carrying capacity.
+When $\mu$ is close to 1, the logistic map behaves more like a simple exponential growth model, with the population growing exponentially until it approaches the carrying capacity.
 The population then stabilizes or oscillates around the carrying capacity.

 ```java
 // Pseudocode for behavior when mu is close to 1